-In the non-Jewish world concerning the Temple, we have all heard that when Yeshua was slain he cursed the Temple, that the Temple services were “done away with” for those who believe in “Jesus.”
+In the non-Jewish world concerning the Temple, we have all heard that Yeshua cursed the Temple (Matt 23), that the Temple services were “done away with” for those who believe in “Jesus.”
 They say he was the final sacrifice and that everything changed from that point on.
-In this study, we are going to challenge that assertion and give evidences that will show that the Temple and its services were not “done away with” because of the death of Yeshua and that true believers really “picked it up” when it came to the Temple and continued worshiping in the Temple, specifically offering the korbanot (sacrifices).
+In this study, we are going to challenge that assertion and give evidences that will show that the Temple and its services were not “done away with” because of the death of Yeshua and that true believers really “picked it up” when it came to the Temple and continued worshiping there, specifically offering the korbanot (sacrifices).
 If they did, then we are going to have to reevaluate what Christianity has taught and continues to teach.

 Now, how can we prove this?
 We are going to use Acts 21 to do it.
 Yeshua was slain in 30 AD, so we can date Acts 21.
 Paul is journeying back to Jerusalem to keep the festival of Shavuot (Acts 20.16).
 He came out of a Nazarite vow in Acts 18.18 by cutting his hair.
 Samuel, Samson and Yochanon ha Matvil (John the Baptist) were lifetime Nazarites.
 In most cases, you can take a Nazarite vow for a period of time that you designate.
 Most took them for 6 weeks or so.
 The Nazir is definitely connected to the Temple because you cannot complete it without a Temple.
 Acts 21.15, 23.26 and 24.27 tell us that the year Paul is coming to the Temple to keep Shavuot is 58 AD.
 Paul is arrested due to false charges in Acts 21.
 He is taken to the Fortress Antonia, where he asks to speak to the people (v 34, 39).
 He speaks in Hebrew to them (v 40) and continues in Chapter 23.
 There is a plot to kill him (23.12) so the Romans transfer him to Caesarea (23.23).
 At Caesarea he is going to speak to Felix, the Roman governor.
 Caesarea was the Roman headquarters in the region.